-The chief executive and co-founder of Bolt Threads is pioneering the bio-manufacturing movement of materials.
-The company, founded in 2009, is transforming the textiles market by harnessing natural proteins and renewable raw materials to create sustainable high-performance fibres and fabrics.
-From its initial team of three founders, Widmaier has led Bolt Threads to work on a commercial manufacturing scale and aided its procurement of over $200 million worth of venture funding.
+The chief executive and of Bolt Threads is pioneering the bio-manufacturing movement of materials.
+The company, founded in 2009, is creating the next generation of materials that raise the bar for sustainability through an intentional design for reduced environmental impact.
+From its initial team of three founders, Widmaier has scaled Bolt Threads to a biomaterials platform with over 100 employees and secured over $200 million worth of investor capital.

 Widmaier graduated from the University of Washington with a BA in Chemistry, after which he received a PhD in Chemistry and Chemical Biology at the University of California in 2010.
 His work at the University of California, which involved reprogramming the natural functionality in living organisms, led to the formation of Bolt Threads.
 Widmaier and his colleagues set out to recreate the chemical properties of spider silk, for which they extracted the DNA sequence from their webs to produce Microsilk.
 He estimates that the process took around 4,000 formulations before they found the right one.